 - Administer daily and PRN medications and nursing care procedures prescribed by the student’s physician.

 - Initiate emergency procedures for students and staff as needed; develop Individual Health Care Plans and 504 Plans for students on a case by case basis.

-- Provide health education and anticipatory counseling; serve as a liaison between the school, home health department professionals and other community agencies.
+- Provide health education and anticipatory counseling; serve as a liaison between the school, home health department professionals, and other community agencies.

-- Provides acute care, medication administration, infection control, and assists with management of chronic illnesses to over 1500 elementary school students ages 4-11.
+- Provides acute care, medication administration, infection control, and assists with the management of chronic illnesses to over 1500 elementary school students ages 4-11.

 - Instructs teachers and administration on first aid, universal precautions, health education information, and emergency management for allergies and other common issues of childhood health.

 - Supervises the First Aid Safety Assistant and manages the Health Office.

 - Guided staff to achieve an improved performance rating resulting in a decrease in disciplinary actions, sick days, and turnover.

 - Coordinated investigations of health fraud and substance abuse.

 - Uphold standards of confidentiality, integrity, punctuality, and attendance.